-To sign up for the Superboard, drivers should contact OSC in advance of their off days.
-All regular operators who place their name on the superboard will be assigned in seniority order.
-Preassignments will not be made more than five days in advance of an assignment.
+All regular operators who place their name on the superboard seven or more days in advance of the day(s) they are available, will be assigned in seniority order.
+Pre-assignments will not be made more than five days in advance of an assignment.
 Pre-assignments will be made by calling regular operators in seniority order and allowing them a choice of available assignment options.
 However, regular operators may be passed on any assignment that would cause them to miss their next assignment on their regular run.